 - It is the management’s duty to oversee the above and support the system if and when necessary.

 4. Data Input and Organisation

 This stage can be centralised and the use of information technology is key.
 With a computer system that is synchronized with your AML system, inputting data, as well as organising for efficient sorting and application is of prime importance.
 At the end of the day, what is the data for?
 It is for use in day to day business activities, and for AML compliance functions such as the monitoring and reporting.

 Maintaining and updating is a gigantic task for bigger companies.
 For relatively smaller ones, as long as they are able to apply a computer system that is synchronized with their AML system, it can make a big difference to the workload, organisation, and margin of error.
 We have to heed the mis-management and negligence issue mentioned in point 3 between the compliance department and the counter/front line, but with that aside, a quality supporting computer system that, for example, informs you of customers whose details need to be updated, and can notify counter/front line of customers that are pending as and when they arrive, and when they initiate business, can make a real difference.

 There is also the issue of updating the actual KYC forms themselves and the process in general.
 The environment is always changing and the industry is ever-evolving.
 Make sure you keep up with the industry standard and new practices, and update as and when needed.

 To conduct proper KYC good communication, understanding, and competence is required between the counter/front line and the compliance department.
-Augmented by a complete computer system, this should assist the relevant parties to work in unison, provide the double checking protocol is required, help keep the records up-to-date, and complete a robust KYC workflow.
+Augmented by a comprehensive computer system, this should assist the relevant parties to work in unison, provide the double checking protocol is required, help keep the records up-to-date, and complete a robust KYC workflow.